hashicorp/se-terraform-vault-workshop/docs/aws/terraform/slides-tf.md

 *resource* = top level keyword

 *type* = this is the name of the resource.
 The first part tells you which provider it belongs to.
-Example: `AWSrm_virtual_machine`.
+Example: `aws_instance`.
 This means the provider is AWS and the specific type of resource is a virtual machine.

 *name* = arbitrary name to refer to this resource.
 Used internally by terraform.
 This field *cannot* be a variable.